jquery/learn.jquery.com/page/ajax/ajax-and-forms.md

 ```
 // Creating an array of objects containing form data
-$('#myForm').serializeArray();
+$("#myForm").serializeArray();

 // creates a structure like this:
 // [
+//   {
+//
+//     name : "field_1",
+//     value : "something"
+//
+//   },
+//   {
+//
-//   { name : 'field_1', value : 'something' },
+//     name : "field_2",
-//   { name : 'field_2', value : 'somethingElse' }
+//     value : "somethingElse"
+//
+//   }
 // ]
 ```

 ### Client-side validation
 Client-side validation is, much like many other things, extremely easy using jQuery.
 While there are several cases developers can test for, some of the most common ones are: presence of a required input, valid usernames/emails/phone numbers/etc..., or checking an "I agree..." box.

 Please note that it is advisable that you also perform server-side validation for your inputs.
 However, it typically makes for a better user experience to be able to validate some things without submitting the form.